This page provides information about registering for classes.

 - New Fall/Spring Freshmen and Fall/Spring Transfer students register through the SOAR Program - 704-687-0340.

-- In-progress courses are being used to compute your class standing (i.e. sophomore, junior) and for course prerequisite checking.
+- In-progress courses are used for course prerequisite checking.

-- For help with registration error messages (pre-requisites, closed sections, etc.), please contact the department that sponsors the course.
+- For help with registration error messages (pre-requisites, closed sections, etc.), please contact the department that offers the course.

 |Campus Restriction||Section is restricted to students with a specific campus.
 (Section is for Distance Education students ONLY )||Choose a different section or contact the Office of Distance Education.|